-Alignment – we co-invest 10%-20% of the equity in every deal right alongside our investors because we only do deals we believe in.
+Alignment – My team and I invest right alongside our investors because we only do deals we believe in.

 Transparency – Communication is critical to any successful relationship.
-We send out detailed email updates monthly to our investors, including occupancy rates, renovation updates, rental rate actuals vs. projections, capital improvement updates, issues with proposed solutions, and any other updates relevant to the project.
-Then, we send out detailed financials on a quarterly basis so investors can have a granular level look at the operations.
+We send out monthly email updates for each property including occupancy rates, renovation updates, rental rate actuals vs. projections, capital improvement updates, issues & solutions, and any other updates relevant to the project.
+Then, we send out detailed financial information on a quarterly basis so investors can have a granular look at the operations.

 How many investors do you have in a typical deal?

 It depends on the size of the equity required, which is different for each deal.
-The average investment size is $100,000, but the minimum us just $50,000
+The average investment size is $100,000, but the minimum is only $50,000